 - Add the tomato paste: You need to cook the tomato paste for a good 3 – 4 minutes.
 Cooking caramelizes the sugars in the tomato paste and results in a deeper flavored sauce.

-- Add the wine: Once you’ve added the wine, use a large wooden or metal spoon to stir the pot., Making sure to scrape the bottom and release the fond – that lovely dark brown residue on the bottom that contains so much flavor!
+- Add the wine: Once you’ve add the wine and cook it down, use a large wooden or metal spoon to stir the pot., Make sure to scrape the bottom and release the fond – that lovely dark brown residue on the bottom that contains so much flavor!

-- Add the pork and tomatoes and stir: If the sauce doesn’t cover the pork spoon some of the sauce on top.
-Place a lid on the pot and bake.
+- Add the pork and tomatoes and stir: If the sauce doesn’t cover the pork, spoon some of the sauce on top.
+Place a lid on the dutch oven and bake.

-- Shred the meat: the meat should easily pull apart.
+- Shred the meat: When the meat is done, it should almost fall off the bone and be easy to pull apart.
 If it doesn’t, return it to the pot and bake for another 15 – 30 minutes.

 - Degrease the sauce: There are two ways to degrease the sauce.
 If making the sauce a day ahead, refrigerate the meat and sauce.
 The fat will rise to the top and solidify and you can easily scrape it off.
 If you can’t wait that long, place a spoon parallel to the pot bottom on top of the sauce.
 Press down lightly and the fat should pool into the spoon.
 Repeat as needed.

-- Combine the meat and sauce: Combine the meat and sauce and serve.
-Extra ragu sauce freezes extremely well.
+- Combine the meat and sauce: Combine the meat and sauce and reheat, stirring occasionally and serve.

 Shredded Pork Ragu